 - Jerome J. McGann, University Prof & John Stewart Bryan Prof Of English, University of Virginia

 - Anna Brickhouse, Associate Professor of English, University of Virginia

-- Mrinalini Chakravorty, Assistant Professor of English, University of Virginia
+- Mrinalini Chakravorty, Associate Professor of English, University of Virginia

-- Siva Vaidhyanathan, Chair, Media Studies Department, University of Virginia
+- Siva Vaidhyanathan, Professor, Media Studies Department, University of Virginia

-- Rafael Alvarado, Associated Director, SHANTI, University of Virginia
+- Rafael Alvarado, General Faculty, School of Data Science, University of Virginia

 309 Butler Library